MISO: Exploiting Multi-Instance GPU Capability on Multi-Tenant Systems for Machine Learning: Methodology

 \textbf{\base{}.} This scheme does not perform MIG partition on A100 GPUs, reflecting the default GPU usage scenario in datacenters.
 It is simple to operate: when a system upgrades its GPU hardware to A100s, the system operator can manage them just like the previous GPU generation.

 \textbf{\static{}.} This scheme partitions all A100 GPUs into a fixed configuration that does not change over time.
 It is a straightforward way to manage MIG-enabled GPUs as a recent work Abacus~\cite{cui2021enable} has deployed static partitions of (\texttt{4g}, \texttt{2g}, \texttt{1g}) on their A100 GPUs.
 However, the best MIG configuration changes when running different job traces.
-To make sure we always use the optimal static partition when comparing against \sol{}, we exhaustively evaluate all possible MIG configurations offline and choose the best static partition.
+To make sure we always use the optimal static partition when comparing against \sol{}, we exhaustively evaluate all possible MIG configurations offline and choose \textit{the best static partition}.
 Thus, the scheme is called optimal static (\static{}).

 \textbf{\orcl{}.} This is similar to \sol{} except that it uses oracle information about job profiles of MIG slice speedups, which are collected offline before execution.
-Hence, it does suffer from profiling overhead and prediction inaccuracies. \textbf{Metrics.} As discussed and defined earlier in Sec.~\ref{back:metrics}, we use three widely-used figures of merit: \textbf{average job completion time (JCT)}, \textbf{makespan} and the \textbf{system throughput (STP)}.
+Hence, it does suffer from profiling overhead and prediction inaccuracies. \revision{Our evaluation results for \static{} and \orcl{} schemes do not include any profiling/switching overhead (ideal results), but our \sol{} results include its overhead for conservative performance improvement reporting. \static{} is the ``best static MIG configuration'' which works the best on average across all the job mixes (a single configuration). \orcl{} finds the best dynamic MIG configuration - different for different mixes.
+Therefore, \sol{} can be expected to outperform \static{} sometimes, but not \orcl{}.} \textbf{Metrics.} As discussed and defined earlier in Sec.~\ref{back:metrics}, we use three widely-used figures of merit: \textbf{average job completion time (JCT)}, \textbf{makespan} and the \textbf{system throughput (STP)}.